TriKro/rsb-content/part4-evaluative_market_experiment/pre-sales-smoke-test.md

 ### How To

-* Create your MVP \(renderings or simulations, promotional media, pricing, testimonials, etc.\).
+* Create your MVP (renderings or simulations, promotional media, pricing, testimonials, etc).
 * Establish your pre-sales ecommerce platform.
 * Promote and launch your campaign.
 * Measure results \(conversions and total orders\).